 Location of Things market to hit $71B by 2025

-Consumers eagerly adopted smartphones, excited to make calls but also play games and of course send emails.
+Consumers eagerly adopted smartphones, excited to make calls but also play games and send emails.
 Today, those options seem provincial as our handheld devices can now order a car, find the quickest way to work or locate a child on their way home from school.
-And as we depend more on our smartphones, our use of services that depend on knowing where we are — called the 'Location of Things' — will only continue to grow.
+And as we depend more on our smartphones, our use of services that rely on knowing where we are — called the 'Location of Things' — will only continue to grow.

-So says Research and Markets, which has released a new report showing the location of things space growing to $71.6B by 2025 The research group points to apps including Uber and Google Maps as helping to drive the uptick.
+So says Research and Markets, which has released a new report showing the location of things space growing to $71.6B by 2025.
+The research group points to apps, including Uber and Google Maps, as helping to drive the uptick.

 The location of things space is considered a subset of the Internet of Things.
 Both require a connection to the internet, but in the former, a geographic location is fixed and used by an app to deliver additional information.